PotHix/pothix.github.com/content/places/pisa.md

 - **Cecina**: This is a very local food that is quite cheap, it's just bread and olive oil (IIRC) baked into the owen.
 I liked it.
-- **Francesco place**: (sorry, I don't really have internet connection while writing this, hopefully™ I will have the real name here soon).
-It was a recommendation of the guide, it felt to me they had some sort of agreement, as Francesco gave us some Cecina for free.
+- **A tutta pizza**: It was a recommendation of the guide, it felt to me they had some sort of agreement, as Francesco gave us some Cecina for free.
 I had some pizzas there and I liked it.
 Not fancy at all, just simple food that locals like.
 - **Food square**: Quite close to the place above (from Francesco), there's a squarre that is used for happy hours by the locals (mostly students) some good options for food that are not tourist traps.